The former head of GCHQ has launched a robust defence of end-to-end encryption in his first interview since leaving the agency.

-Appearing on this morning’s Today programme, Robert Hannigan described the technology as “overwhelmingly a good thing”, saying it “keeps us all safe and secure”.
+Appearing on this morning’s Today programme, Robert Hannigan described the technology as “overwhelmingly a good thing”.

 “I don’t advocate building in backdoors,” he said.
 “It’s not a good idea to weaken security for everybody in order to tackle a minority.”